Lysxia/twentyseven/README.md

 ---

-This project builds an executable `twophase`.
+This project builds an executable `twentyseven`.

-`twophase` can be run either with an input as a command line argument, or interactively, reading from standard input.

-In an interactive session,
-the first call to the solver will first take about 15s to initialize move tables for the whole session.
-It is also possible to start a session with an argument being a single dash `twophase -`, then the initialization is done before waiting for an input.
-An empty line or `EOF` terminates the interactive session.

-`twophase -q` silences its output.
-This is useful for timing the program on a batch of input cubes.
+`twentyseven` reads from standard input and writes to standard output.

+Command line arguments:

+- `-p` Initialization of tables is done before waiting for an input.
+- `-v` Verbose mode.
+Print the time taken to solve a cube.
+Also print the time taken to initialize the different tables when using `-p`.
+- `--optimal` Use the optimal solver.
+This is still experimental and does not terminate within a reasonable amount of time beyond ten moves or so.
+- `--twophase` (Default) Use the two-phase solver.

 The two-phase algorithm finds solutions with a suboptimal number of moves, but runs rather quickly.
 It uses a different set of heuristics from those